yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 {{< audio "./audiobug.mp3" >}}

 By [decoupling the processing and sending of audio samples from the update function](https://github.com/yuzu-emu/yuzu/pull/6498), the games now will be able to call the update function every time they need it (a process that yuzu can't control), while a separate audio thread will process the sample data and send it to the sink.
-With this new implementation, yuzu is now capable of schedule the rate at which it will be sending this audio information based on the `sample rate` and the `sample count`.
+With this new implementation, yuzu is now capable of scheduling the rate at which it will be sending this audio information based on the `sample rate` and the `sample count`.
 For example: if a game is using a 48 kHz `sample rate` with a `sample count` of 240, yuzu will now send the audio data to the sink at a rate of least 200 times per second — enough to keep the buffers full and prevent these problems with the audio.

 And this is `Hellblade: Senua's Sacrifice` again, now with the current implementation merged:

 {{< audio "./audiofix.mp3" >}}

-This change fixed the slow audio in titles such as `ARK`, `Bulletstorm`, and `Megademension Neptunia VII`, while also — on top of improving the quality — it solved the audio softlocks in `Donkey Kong Country: Tropical Freeze` and `Xenoblade Chronicles 2`.
+This change fixed the slow audio in titles such as `ARK`, `Bulletstorm`, and `Megademension Neptunia VII`, while also — on top of improving the quality — solving the audio softlocks in `Donkey Kong Country: Tropical Freeze` and `Xenoblade Chronicles 2`.

 {{< single-title-imgs
     "Better audio and stable gameplay!
 (Xenoblade Chronicles 2 & Donkey Kong Country: Tropical Freeze)"